150. Evaluate Reverse Polish Notation

 Problem Definition

-that represents an arithmetic expression in a Reverse Polish Notation.
+You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.

 Evaluate the expression.
 Return an integer that represents the value of the expression.